pulumi/terraform-provider-cloudamqp/website/docs/r/vpc_peering.html.markdown

 ## Example Usage

-One way to manage the vpc peering is to combine CloudAMQP Terraform provider with AWS Terraform provider and run them at the same time.
+One way to manage the vpc peering is to combine this CloudAMQP provider with the AWS provider and run them at the same time.

 ```hcl
 # Configure CloudAMQP provider